 Bob’s memberships included the Polka Boosters, Croatian Fraternal Union, SNPJ, Zippo Collectors Club, Case Collectors Club, Knights of Columbus, Catholic Men’s Fraternal, Saint Marys Moose, Saint Marys American Legion, Saint Marys Sportsmen, Saint Marys Beagle Club, and the YMCA.
 Even though he did not belong to the Ridgway Elks Club, he made many new friends there.

-A Mass of Christian Burial for Robert J. “Bob” Troha will be celebrated in the Sacred Heart Church on Thursday, March 5, 2015, at 10:00 AM, with the Rev. Eric Vogt, OSB, pastor, as celebrant.
+A Mass of Christian Burial for Robert J. “Bob” Troha will be celebrated in the Sacred Heart Church on Wednesday, June 29, 2016 at 11:00 AM, with the Rev. Eric Vogt, OSB, pastor, as celebrant.
 All are welcome to attend and celebrate Bob’s life.
-Full military rites will be accorded by the St. Marys Servicemen’s Burial Detail.
+Full military rites will be accorded by the Saint Marys Servicemen’s Burial Detail.
 Burial will follow in the Saint Marys Cemetery.
 Visitation is at the Lynch-Radkowski Funeral Home on Tuesday from 2:00-4:00 and 6:00-8:00 PM.

 The family would like to acknowledge the caregivers at Penn Highlands Hospital, caregiver Ann Hoffman, HA (Pham Viet Na) who is a dear friend of the family, the Community Nurses and Hospice in Saint Marys for their care and dedication.